-This section details Aisin AW’s efforts to reduce CO2 emissions and packaging material use in product distribution.
+This section describes our efforts to reduce CO2 emissions and the use of packaging materials in product distribution.

 In a word, it's the automatic transmission recycling business.
 Aisin AW provides recycled automatic transmissions at an inexpensive price point for use in repair and replacement of models already in service.
 The company is contributing to global environmental conservation through its remanufacturing program, reducing waste products and effectively using resources.

 Three facilities-AWQUIS JAPAN (Aichi Prefecture), AW Transmission Engineering U.S.A., Inc. (North America), and the AW Europe Service Center (Europe) recover automatic transmissions from the market and disassemble and repair them, guaranteeing proper functionality.

 Our basic approach to energy consumption is focused on improving environmental performance, achieving greater cost effectiveness, and ensuring a stable energy supply.
 These three concepts add up to a balanced use of energy.
 Collectively we call this the "BEST MIX" of energy use.
 We also believe that it is important to precisely target energy delivery to reflect the locations, times, and quantities that characterize demand.

 Aisin AW sees the prevention of global warming as consisting of the suppression of CO2 emissions by promoting energy conservation initiatives.
 The Energy Subcommittee lies at the center of the company's efforts in this regard, which reflect the internal slogan, "Protecting the global environment is a job for everyone."
 Aisin AW has come together to focus on energy conservation.